Generic name: Melphalan Injection [ MEL-fa-lan ]

-- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for some time after care ends.
-Use birth control that you can trust.
+- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during treatment and for some time after your last dose.
 Talk with your doctor to see how long to use birth control after you stop melphalan injection.

-- If you are a man and your sex partner gets pregnant while you take this medicine or within several months after your last dose, call your doctor right away.
+- If you are a man and your sex partner gets pregnant while you take melphalan injection or within several months after your last dose, call your doctor right away.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

-- Use birth control that you can trust to prevent pregnancy during care and for some time after care ends.
+- Use birth control to prevent pregnancy during treatment and for some time after your last dose.
 Talk with your doctor to see how long to use birth control after you stop melphalan injection.